What Is Macular Degeneration Of The Eye?

 Dry macular degeneration is the more common, and also the less destructive of the two.
 Different factors can, over time, cause the retina to begin to break down.
 The cells inside the macula become sick, and in an attempt to heal themselves, they produce fatty deposits called drusen, which can distort your vision.
 If you want to think about it terms we can all identify with, these sick cells are essentially throwing up inside of the retina.
 But instead of this making the cells better, it actually wreaks more havoc inside of the eye.

-Although there is no official treatment for dry macular degeneration, vitamins can help to manage it, and may also reduce the chances of the dry form turning into the more harmful wet form.
+Although there is no official treatment for dry macular degeneration of the eye, vitamins can help to manage it, and may also reduce the chances of the dry form turning into the more harmful wet form.

 Wet Macular Degeneration